missleung/STAT540-genomics-project/Step-3-Multiple Probe Analysis/Readme.md

 --------------

 - These files contain the codes to the procedures in step 3.
--Use linear regression model
+- Use linear regression model
--Feature selection: Most significant probe, Forward probe selection, Backward probe selection (MASS), Lasso- (GLMnet), and Full probes.
+- Feature selection: Most significant probe, Forward probe selection, Backward probe selection (MASS), Lasso- (GLMnet), and Full probes.
 -Use 80% of subjects as train and 20% as test.
 We train the model using 3-fold cross validation.

 step3_files (Images Folder)